alankan/bluemix-kubernetes-sample/README.md

 # bluemix-kubernetes-sample

 The Bluemix Kubernetes sample demonstrates how to set up your environment to deploy the Kubernetes Guestbook example pods to the IBM Bluemix Container Service.
-It is comprised of the following scripts
+It is comprised of the following scripts...
 - ```install_bx.sh``` - Installs the Bluemix command line tools, the Container Service plugin to Bluemix command line tool, and the Kubernetes kubectrl command line tool.
 - ```bx_login.sh``` - Authenticates the user to Bluemix and the Container Service.
 It relies on the following environment variables:
   - **BLUEMIX_USER** - Your Bluemix user ID.